-The Mayor, City Commissioners, City Manager and senior city staff members participated in a two-day Strategic Planning Retreat on January 13th and 14th to establish a framework for the City’s Strategic Plan.
-The retreat was held at the Bioscience and Technology Business Center on the University of Kansas west campus and was facilitated by Julia Novak and Michelle Ferguson of The Novak Consulting Group.
-The proposed framework includes a Vision Statement and seven Critical Success Factors that are essential to achieving that vision in the future.
+The Mayor, City Commissioners, City Manager and senior city staff members participated in a two-day Strategic Planning Retreat in January to establish a framework for the City’s Strategic Plan.
+The retreat was facilitated by Julia Novak and Michelle Ferguson of The Novak Consulting Group.
+The framework included a Vision Statement and seven Critical Success Factors that are essential to achieving that vision in the future.

 Frequently Asked Questions

 The Novak Consulting Group met with staff and elected officials individually and through multiple retreat dates.
 They also facilitated public input sessions to discuss the framework.
-Through this process, a framework, with seven (7) critical success factors, was developed as were eight (8) new initiatives.
+Through this process, the Strategic Plan, with seven (7) critical success factors and eight (8) priority initiatives, was developed.